uxmal/reko/README.md

 know if you are not able to compile, so we can fix the issue for you.

-If you're interesting in contributing code, see the [road map](https://github.com/uxmal/reko/wiki/Roadmap) for areas to explore.
+If you're interested in contributing code, see the [road map](https://github.com/uxmal/reko/wiki/Roadmap) for areas to explore.
 The [Wiki](https://github.com/uxmal/reko/wiki) has more information about the Reko project's internal workings.